jim-easterbrook/Photini/README.md

 *   Choice of map providers - instantly switch to compare details.
 *   Drag and drop images onto map to set GPS location.
 *   Edit coordinates if required, or clear to unset GPS data.
 *   Reads EXIF, IPTC or XMP metadata, writes all three to maximise compatibility with other software.
-*   Now has tabs to adjust time & date and to upload to [Flickr](http://www.flickr.com/).
 *   Suggestions for further development welcome.

 Documentation